All students must be at least 16 years of age at the time of application to Georgia Northwestern Technical College.

 Georgia Northwestern Technical College admits students regardless of age, sex, race, national origin, color or handicap.
 Students seeking admission into any credit or non-credit course or program must be at least 16 years of age.
 All applicants must submit a Georgia Northwestern application with a non-refundable application fee.

-- Take the ASSET or COMPASS placement test
+- Take the ACCUPLACER placement test

 - Submit acceptable SAT or ACT scores